michalpokusa/django-extended-makemessages/README.md

 ### Checking for untranslated messages and outdated `.po` files

 It is not hard to forget about updating translations after changing the source code.
-To prevent this, you can add a step to your CI/CD pipeline or a helper script, that will do it for you.
+To prevent this, you can add a step to your CI/CD pipeline or a helper script, that will check it for you.

+Option `--show-untranslated` will count all messages without translation and in more verbose mode, also display their locations in `.po` files.

+When more restrictive approach is needed, e.g. in CI/CD pipelines, you could consider using the following options that exit with a non-zero status code in specific situations.

 Option `--no-untranslated` checks for untranslated messages in the `.po` files.
 If any untranslated messages are found, the command will fail.

-Using `--check` allows you to verify that all translations are properly extracted and included in the `.po` files.
+Using `--check` option allows you to verify that all translations are properly extracted and included in the `.po` files.
 It works similarly to the `makemigrations --check`, but for translations.
 If any `.po` file would be added or changed, the command will fail.

 Combining these options can help you keep your translations up to date.